bradleyplaydon/alfa4c-M1/README.md

 Chrome Dev tools allowed me to create developments first to try and eradicate and bugs when code was deployed and pushed to my project.
 Chrome Dev tools isn't the only thing I have used to make sure my project is well organised and put together well.
 I use a IDE Code editor called Atom and with some packages installed such as beautify this code editor allows code to be written simply but also organised and formatted in a easy to read and professional way.

+* [W3 HTML5 Validator](https://validator.w3.org/) I have used this to identify areas within documents where I may of accidentally missed an alt tag.
+This validator will flag up anything that may be yield negative results to your website a few things flagged up for mine such as:
+  * Href attribute not allowed for button
+  * The button role is not necessary for button elements
+  * Stray end tag (This can be fixed by using beautify)

 ### Bug fixing
 There are always bugs which you try to account for but may require deployment to a local development in order for you to see in practice how your code works I used a local preview and chrome Dev Tools to check on different screen sizes, console errors and to see if CSS was
 * Wrong Bootstrap styles applied for Mobile and Desktop navigation bars meant navbars was showing on wrong screen sizes